Plan now to be a part of the largest interdisciplinary conference in the world for rehabilitation research. Amplify your research at ACRM.

 Abstract Publication & Poster Awards

-Accepted posters will have the opportunity to be considered for the ACRM Poster Awards.
-Further, a subset of the poster award winners will have the opportunity to present their poster in a Poster Grand Round session.
+Late-breaking posters will not have the opportunity to be considered for the ACRM Poster Awards.

 All this is done in the ACRM Searchable Online Program & the ACRM App